+NOTE:

-NOTE: In version 10.3.1, backup/restore functionality was introduced.
-This would be the preferred method to migrate an Ad Hoc instance to a new destination.
-Using backup/restore, the only issues for a migration are 1) the installation of a suitable Management Console in the target environment and 2) license considerations if moving to a different server.
+In version 10.3.1, Backup/Restore functionality was introduced.
+This is the preferred method to migrate an Ad Hoc instance to a new destination.
+Using Backup/Restore, the only issues for a migration are 1) the installation of a suitable Management Console in the target environment; and 2) license considerations, if moving to a different server.